 Future applications for our Communications Department will include the addition of a modem to access the national networks such as Source, as a resource for our writers and editors, and electronic mail with one of our out-state divisions.
 The addition of a hard disk for greater data base storage is another possibility.
-New software availability mail allow us to interface with our main-frame at other minis and micros within the company. mini'app'les by Subir Chatterjee
+New software availability may allow us to interface with our main-frame and other minis and micros within the company.